-There are two types of ophthalmoplegia: chronic progressive external ophthalmoplegia and internuclear ophthalmoplegia.
+There are two types of ophthalmoplegia: chronic progressive external ophthalmoplegia and internal ophthalmoplegia.

-Ophthalmoplegia can be congenital, or present at birth, or develop later in life.
+This condition can be congenital (present at birth) or develop later in life.
 It is generally caused by disruption of the messages that are sent from the brain to the eyes.

-Internuclear ophthalmoplegia is usually caused by multiple sclerosis, trauma, or infarction.
+Internuclear ophthalmoplegia is often caused by multiple sclerosis, trauma, or infarction.

-External ophthalmoplegia is usually caused by muscle disorders or mitochondrial diseases such as Graves or Kearnes-Sayre syndrome.
+External ophthalmoplegia is usually caused by muscle disorders or mitochondrial diseases such as Graves’ disease or Kearns-Sayre syndrome.